Configuration File

 Permissions

-Control which tools the assistant can use.
-Each key is a tool name (bash, read, edit, etc.) mapped to either an action string or an object of glob patterns:
+Control which capabilities the assistant can use.
+Each key is a permission key, usually a tool name (bash, read, edit, etc.), mapped to either an action string or an object of patterns for that capability’s match target.
+For example, bash patterns match commands, while task patterns match the subagent type requested through launchSubagent:

 {